opendocsg/slw-judgments-backfill/2005_SGHC_188/report.md

 4       Kamis’ counsel, Mr Andrew J Hanam, accepted that Kamis could not recover both compensation under the Act and damages under the common law.
 As Kamis had already received compensation under the Act, he should not be allowed to pursue his action, but Mr Hanam relied on a mistake which Kamis allegedly made.
 Kamis’ case was that he had thought that the $11,025 he had received was the interim payment and hence he was not aware that it was compensation paid under the Act.

 5       The district judge, Ms Valerie Thean, said that she did not investigate the allegation of mistake as she thought that was unnecessary.
-In [11] of her grounds of decision ([2005] SGDC 107), she said:
+In [11] of her grounds of decision (<span class="citation">[2005] SGDC 107</span>), she said:

  I did not investigate these contentions of mistake as I did not think it necessary.
 Section 18 of the Act is clear that Mr Kamis cannot be in receipt of money under the Act and yet press his claim in court. ...The relevant caselaw on the Act is also clear that the intent of the Act is to prevent the workman from obtaining compensation both under the Act and pursuant to common law.
 If indeed Mr Kamis has recovered his compensation by mistake, then he must take any steps open to him under the Act if any, before pressing on with his claim in court.